 Southern bluefin tuna Thunnus maccoyii (SBT) are the target of a high value international fishery, managed by the Commission for the Conservation of Southern Bluefin Tuna (CCSBT).
-The stock has been assessed as highly depleted, but has recently shown signs of recovery (CCSBT 2017).
+The stock has been assessed as highly depleted, but since a low point in 2005 has shown signs of recovery (CCSBT 2017).